Tea Tasting Journal

 Published: 07 Dec 2024

-As a kid, I have fond memories of my parents taking me to dim sum on weekends.
+As a kid growing up in Toronto, I had fond memories of dim sum on the weekend with my parents.
 I love dim sum to death!
-One thing I could not understand, however, was their insistence on ordering Pu’er or chrysanthemum tea to pair with the assortment of culinary delights.
+There are no better ways to spend a Saturday morning.
+One thing I could not understand, however, was my parent’s insistence on ordering Pu’er or chrysanthemum tea to pair with the assortment of culinary masterpieces.
 It puzzled me.
 Why would anyone drink this hot leaf water over the objectively superior iced water or Sprite?
 Back then, if you had asked me what type of tea I enjoyed, you’d be wasting your time.
-I only knew green, black, and the weird herbal ones that reminded me of perfume.
+I only knew green, black, and the herbal.

-It all started with bubble tea.
-Of course I had heard of boba before, but I became absolutely obsessed in 2015, and it inflicted notable damage on my weight and diet plans.
+It all started with bubble tea - colloquially known as boba.
+Of course I had heard of boba before, but I became absolutely obsessed in 2015, and it inflicted great damage on my weight and health.
 It became especially bad once I started working and had more disposable income.
 By 2021, I had tried most if not all of the notable bubble tea shops in the Bay Area.
 I had enough wherewithal to stop eventually.
 None of my pants fit me anymore, and it’s quite demoralizing to go shopping for new pants.
 Despite its deleterious effects on my health, bubble tea became a gateway drug for real tea: the ones with better quality, more subtle flavors, and infinitely less sugar.

 I had very little interest in tea before my 20s.
 Now I can’t live without it.
 This blog documents my journey into the wonderful world of tea.